TranNguyenNgocHuy/TranNguyenNgocHuy/README.md

 I am a full-stack developer with a continuous drive to learn and grow.

 * 🌍  I'm based in Ho Chi Minh City
-* 🧠  I'm learning Angular
+* 🧠  I'm learning ReactJS

 ### Skills